Four Opioid Companies Avoid Federal Trial in Cleveland With $260 Million Settlement

 In a joint statement, the former defendants clarified that the settlement does not constitute an admission of guilt.
 “While the companies strongly dispute the allegations made by the two counties, they believe settling the bellwether trial is an important stepping stone to achieving a global resolution and delivering meaningful relief,” the statement read.
 The Cleveland trial was a “bellwether” or test trial because observers expected it to serve as a model for how courts across the country would award damages to plaintiffs in Opioid lawsuits.

 Other Defendants Withdraw, but Walgreens Holds Out

 As the trial approached, almost every defendant reached settlements with the two counties.
 In August, Allergan and Endo Pharmaceuticals settled for $15 million.
 In September, Mallinckrodt Pharmaceuticals settled for $30 million.
 That same month, Purdue Pharmaceuticals declared bankruptcy protection and agreed to pay the two counties a portion of its $12 billion settlement with over 2,000 claimants, including 24 states.
-Then, in October, Johnson & Johnson removed itself from the trial by offering the two counties a settlement for $20.4 million.
+In October, Johnson & Johnson removed itself from the trial by offering the two counties a $20.4 million settlement.
 The two counties also withdrew their claims against one minor defendant, Henry Schein Medical, after the surgical supplies company offered to donate $1 million to Summit County and pay some of its legal expenses.

 The only defendant that did not offer a settlement by October 21 was Walgreens.
 Although the two counties sued Walgreens as both a pharmacy and a distributor, Walgreens denies profiting from Opioids and insists that its stores merely filled legitimate Opioid prescriptions.
 In the absence of a settlement, a trial against Walgreens will take place within the next six months.